I’m often asked how to write an IT resume for the Japan market.

 I’ll sometimes highlight a candidate’s language level by writing a comment on how they use the language at work, especially if language usage is important to the client.
 For example: ‘Japanese – Business level (N2 2014.
 Internal meetings, internal email, create basic project documentation in Japanese)

-- A photo (although some companies will ask for a rirekisho which includes a photo)
+- A profile photo, to reduce bias (although some companies may ask for a Japanese rirekisho which would include a photo)

 - Your age or date of birth

-- Your full postal address, to protect your privacy.
-(If you’re outside Japan, do mention that in your Summary)
+- Your full postal address, to protect your privacy (if you’re outside Japan, do mention your country of residence in your Summary)

 - Your gender